ansys/pyansys-math/doc/source/index.rst

 Background
 ----------

-AnsysMath is a library using the ANSYS Mechanical APDL (MAPDL) solver in the background.
+PyAnsys-Math is a library using the ANSYS Mechanical APDL (MAPDL) solver in the background.

 It is based on the ``launch_mapdl()`` method from the `ansys-mapdl-core